Frequently Asked Questions

 Is Financial Aid available?

 Financial aid is available for students who qualify.
-It is the student's responsibility to apply at the their college’s Financial Aid Office.
+It is the student's responsibility to apply at their college’s Financial Aid Office.
 Students should not wait until the last minute to apply for financial aid.

 How long is the MLT program?